rallg/novelette/README.md

 The same developer created the `novel` document class, which does more, but is harder to learn and use.
 It is already in TeXlive and at CTAN.

-Update: September 1, 2023: Novelette is still in pre-alpha stage.
+Update: September 2, 2023: Novelette is still in pre-alpha stage.
 The code for processing covers is not complete.
 The placement of footnotes might be tweaked.
 The accompanying fonts are likely to be tweaked.
-Documentation does not exist, although there are several plain text doc files that can give you an idea of where this is going.
+Documentation does not exist, although there are several preliminary HTML files that can give you an idea of where this is going.
+All subject to change!